- Resume Preparation

 For more information on research techniques and resources, see the section on researching employers.

-In addition to the online submissions, you must also submit the following hardcopy materials to the CSO, room 360, by noon on Wednesday, July 10, 2019.
+In addition to the online submissions, you must also submit the following hardcopy materials to the CSO, room 360 office.

 We cannot accept late forms as scheduling will be done immediately after forms are submitted.